Shopify/polaris/polaris.shopify.com/content/components/deprecated/legacy-stack.md

 </Lede>

 <StatusBanner status={frontmatter.status}>
   This component is no longer supported.
-The new [VerticalStack component](/components/layout-and-structure/vertical-stack) can be used in combination with the new layout primitives to achieve similar results to LegacyStack.
+The new [BlockStack component](/components/layout-and-structure/block-stack) can be used in combination with the new layout primitives to achieve similar results to LegacyStack.
 Learn more about our [component lifecycles](/getting-started/components-lifecycle).